-Android Developer, passionate and eager to develop cutting edge apps, in many cases my apps are just concepts of proof - check out my Github, few of them turned out to be quite a success 12Hours, Mine Watcher.
+Entrepreneur and Android developer, passionate and eager to develop cutting edge apps - check out my Github, some of them turned out to be quite a success Kanarek, 12Hours, and co-created Pola.

-Also as I'm a Google Developer Group organiser I do many presentations about Android Development and Wearables in particular.
+Also as I'm a Google Developer Group organizer I do many presentations about Android Development itself.
 Only in 2014 I gave over 20 talks and few workshops, locally and abroad as well.

-Apart from all that I love to help others developers by creating Android libraries that accelarate process of creating an app and makes development a pleasure - such as WaitingDots, BusWear, or ExceptionWear.
+Apart from all that I love to help others developers by creating Android libraries that accelerate process of creating an app and makes development a pleasure - such as WaitingDots, BusWear, or Nammu.